giry-dev/mangrove-docs/docs/developers/contracts/background/taker-compensation.md

 ### Don't update gasprice

 A small tip: an implementation detail means that as a maker, you can save a write if you make sure that the gas price associated with your offer does not change between offer updates.
-The best way to do that is to radically overestimate the gasprice when calling `newOffer` and to then maintain that gasprice on every subsequent call to `updateOffer`.
+The best way to do that is to radically overestimate the gasprice when calling `newOfferByTick` / `newOfferByVolume` and to then maintain that gasprice on every subsequent call to `updateOfferByTick` / `updateOfferByVolume`.

 ### Overestimate gasprice